 Search results

 Using the described Medical Subject Headings term, there were 1245 articles matched with the keywords.
 After exclusion of 1174 papers, 71 potential studies remained for further assessment.
-After full manuscript appraisal of each paper, further 64 studies were excluded.
-In the end, data from 7 centers with 1821 LDLT recipients were considered eligible for meta-analysis (Figure 1).
-All of the included studies were retrospective study; the majority of the studies were from Asian-pacific regions[21-26] and only one[27] from North America.
+After full manuscript appraisal of each paper, another 64 studies were excluded.
+In the end, data from seven centers with 1821 LDLT recipients were considered eligible for meta-analysis (Figure 1).
+All of the included studies were retrospective.
+The majority of the studies were from Asian-pacific regions and one from North America.
 Study and population characteristics were tabulated in Table 1.
 Four studies used graft weight to body weight ratio to define SFSG while the remaining three used percentage of the estimated SLV.
 The flow diagram of study selection is shown in Figure 1.

 Short-term outcomes of small-for-size recipient

-Incidence of SFSS in the SFSG recipients was reported in 6 studies, which ranged from 0-11.4%.
-Dahm’s criteria[5] of SFSS was adopted by 3[22,25,26] out of the 6 articles that reported the incidence of SFSS.
-Short-term outcome in terms of 30-d mortality and 1-year mortality using SFSG were reported in two studies respectively (Table 1).
+Incidence of SFSS in the SFSG recipients was reported in six studies, which ranged from 0-11.4%.
+Dahm’s criteria[5] of SFSS was adopted by three[22,25,26] out of the six articles that reported the incidence of SFSS.
+Short-term outcome in terms of 30-d mortality and 1-year mortality using SFSG were reported in two studies, respectively (Table 1).

-Effect of small-for-size graft and medium to long-term graft survival and meta-analysis
+Effect of SFSG and medium-term to long-term graft survival and meta-analysis

-Concerning the medium term graft survival, six out of the seven papers provided comparative data between SFSS and NFSG recipients for analysis.
-All of these studies reported an inferior 3-year graft survivals using SFSG with the OR ranging from 1.12 to 2.46.
+Concerning the medium-term graft survival, six out of the seven papers provided comparative data between SFSS and NFSG recipients for analysis.
+All of these studies reported an inferior 3-year graft survival using SFSG with the OR ranging from 1.12 to 2.46.
 The resulting OR after meta-analysis was 1.58 (95%CI 1.10-2.29, P = 0.014, I2 = 0%) (both fixed and random effect model) (Figure 2).

-Concerning the long-term outcomes of SFSS recipients, again, 6 papers provided data comparing SFSS and NFSG recipient.
-The studies from Kyushu University[24] and Toronto General Hospital[27] showed a tendency of better 5-year graft survival (OR 0.69 and OR 0.84 respectively).
-Since meta-analysis using fix-effect model demonstrated significant heterogeneity (I2 = 21.8%), analysis was performed using random-effect model instead and the resulting odd ratio of 5-year graft survival in using SFSG was 1.31 (95%CI 0.87-1.97, P = 0.199, I2 = 2.1%,) (Figure 3).
+Concerning the long-term outcomes of SFSS recipients, six papers provided data comparing SFSS and NFSG recipient.
+The studies from Kyushu University[24] and Toronto General Hospital[27] showed a tendency of better 5-year graft survival (OR 0.69 and OR 0.84, respectively).
+Because meta-analysis using fix-effect model demonstrated significant heterogeneity (I2 = 21.8%), analysis was performed using random-effect model instead, and the resulting OR of 5-year graft survival in using SFSG was 1.31 (95%CI 0.87-1.97, P = 0.199, I2 = 2.1%) (Figure 3).
 There was no significant publication bias demonstrated by Funnel plots of 3-year and 5-year graft survival meta-analysis (Figure 4).

 Qualitative assessment of the included studies

-All studies included in this meta-analysis has NOS score over 6.
-The mean NOS score is 7.4 (range 6-8) (Table 2).
-Characteristics of the patient population and treatment protocol were clearly described, however, most studies did not document the duration of follow-up and dropout rate during the follow-up period.
+All studies included in this meta-analysis had a Newcastle-Ottawa Score over 6.
+The mean Newcastle-Ottawa Score was 7.4 (range 6-8) (Table 2).
+Characteristics of the patient population and treatment protocol were clearly described.
+However, most studies did not document the duration of follow-up and dropout rate during the follow-up period.
 Nonetheless, overall quality of the studies was satisfactory.

 DISCUSSION